IvanJosipovic/fork-FastTreeDataGrid/README.md

 - Immediate-mode widgets render text, icons, gauges, and input affordances without Avalonia layout passes, templated controls, or data bindings.
 - Flexible columns support pixel, star, and auto sizing, hierarchical indentation, custom cell templates, and selection hooks.
 - Pluggable row layouts and data sources adapt to uniform, adaptive, or variable row heights and to static, async, or streaming data feeds.
+- Provider-agnostic virtualization lets you plug in ModelFlow, REST-backed, or custom engines via `FastTreeDataGridVirtualizationProviderRegistry`.

 ## Architecture at a Glance